flemm0/PM_566/02-assignment/README.md

 2.5 are associated with large, urban population centers, in this case around the greater Los Angeles area.
-Only in areas such as Santa Barbara or San Luis Obispo that are further from large population centers and closer to the coastline are low concentration levels of pm 2.5 (below 8) are observed.
+Only in areas such as Santa Barbara or San Luis Obispo that are further from large population centers and closer to the coastline are low concentration levels of pm 2.5 of below 8 observed.

 ###### 6. Choose a visualization to examine whether PM2.5 mass is associated with FEV.